psevestre/openid-fapi/Financial_API_WD_001.md

 In addition to the provision to the Public Client, the Confidential Client

-* shall authenticate the client to the Token Endpoint using one of the following methods:
+* shall support the following methods to authenticate against the Token Endpoint:
-    1. TLS mutual authentication
+    1. TLS mutual authentication [TLSM]; or
-    2. JWS Client Assertion using the `client_secret` or a private key as specified in section 9 of [OIDC]
+    2. JWS Client Assertion using the `client_secret` or a private key as specified in section 9 of [OIDC];
-* shall use RSA keys with a minimum 2048 bits if using RSA cryptography
+* shall use RSA keys with a minimum 2048 bits if using RSA cryptography;
-* shall use Elliptic Curve keys with a minimum of 160 bits if using Elliptic Curve cryptography
+* shall use Elliptic Curve keys with a minimum of 160 bits if using Elliptic Curve cryptography; and
-* shall verify that it's client secret has a minimum of 128 bits if using symmetric key cryptography
+* shall verify that it's client secret has a minimum of 128 bits if using symmetric key cryptography.

 ## 6. Accessing Protected Resources (Using tokens)